MicrosoftDocs/learn/learn-pr/github/codebase-representation-codeql/includes/5-troubleshoot-your-results.md

 If a data-flow query that you have written doesn’t produce the results you expect, you can debug it by following the steps described below:

 - Checking sources and sinks
-- `fieldFlowBranchLimit` - gets the virtual dispatch branching limit when calculating field flow.
+- `fieldFlowBranchLimit`: gets the virtual dispatch branching limit when calculating field flow.
 This can be overridden to a smaller value to improve performance (a value of 0 disables field flow), or a larger value to get more results
-- Partial flow - you can use partial flow to debug the problem if a data-flow query doesn’t produce the results you expect to see
+- Partial flow: you can use partial flow to debug the problem if a data-flow query doesn’t produce the results you expect to see

-In CodeQL, you can use data flow analysis to compute the possible values that a variable can hold at various points in a program

 ### Debug artifacts